codedoeseverything/devops-infra/README.md

 2. Make sure to run init.sh file before finalizing code to release to git repo.
 - Check issues folder for any fix required.
-- Check cfn-fix-format for any format fix required.
+- Check cfn-flip-output for any format fix required.
 - To decide format fix required compare original and new file and accordingly make changes.